chanwutk/chanwutk.github.io/_projects/vega-lite.md

 contribution: true
 hide: true
 priority: 0
+description: A high-level grammar of interactive graphics, providing an easy-to-use toolkit for creating visualizations.
 ---
-A high-level grammar of interactive graphics, providing an easy-to-use toolkit for creating visualizations.